Winnie-the-Pooh: Blood and Honey 2: Plot

-Due to the town's negative backlash, Christopher loses his job as a doctor and returns with Mary to undergo further hypnotherapy.
+Following the town's negative backlash, Christopher gets fired from the hospital and then comes back with Mary to undergo further hypnotherapy.
 When Aaron arrives at the local hospital for treatment, Christopher suspects the attack was done by Pooh, which is confirmed when he asks Aaron what happened.
 He also encounters hospital janitor Cavendish, whom he recognises as the man who kidnapped Billy, and confronts him in his house.
 Cavendish reveals that he worked for Dr. Arthur Gallup, a scientist who employed him to kidnap children—among them Billy—around Ashdown for experiments with animal genes in exchange for settling his debts.
 The children became animal-human hybrids with enhanced healing factors, whom Gallup killed and buried in the Hundred Acre Wood.
-Cavendish subsequently murdered Gallup and learnt the children resurrected and dug themselves out of their graves.
-Cavendish burns the last evidence linking him to Gallup and commits suicide out of guilt.
+Cavendish subsequently killed Gallup and learnt the children resurrected/dug themselves out of their graves.
+Cavendish burns the last evidence linking him to Gallup and kills himself out of guilt.

 As night falls, Pooh, Tigger, and Owl embark on a rampage throughout Ashdown and murder several residents on the way, including Finn.
 Pooh personally murders Alan and Daphne and attacks Lexy while she is babysitting, but she survives the ordeal.
 The creatures then arrive at a rave party in an abandoned warehouse and slaughter all the partygoers.
-Christopher rushes to the warehouse, where he shoots Tigger, and learns Bunny was kidnapped.
+Christopher rushes to the warehouse, where he shoots Tigger, and learns Bunny was supposedly kidnapped.
 He returns to the Hundred Acre Wood and fights Pooh, who easily subdues him as they stumble across Billy's own grave.
-Christopher calls Pooh—revealed to be Billy—by his real name.
-Lexy intervenes and stalls Pooh long enough for Christopher to kill him with an axe.
+Christopher calls Pooh—actually known as Billy—by his real name.
+Lexy intervenes and stalls Pooh long enough for Christopher to murder him with an axe.
 Video footage of Pooh is passed to the police, who found Bunny in her room unharmed, and Christopher is subsequently cleared of any wrongdoing.
 Christopher and Bunny are reunited and escorted home by the police.

-In a mid-credits scene, Owl and Tigger, having survived, recover the corpses of Pooh and Piglet, the latter whose head starts to regenerate, with Owl promising to find a way to bring them back and that they will get their revenge on Christopher, once and for all.
+In a mid-credits scene, Owl and Tigger, having survived, recover the corpses of Pooh and Piglet, with Owl vowing to find a way to bring them back and that they will get their revenge on Christopher, once and for all.

 Cast

-Additionally, Nikolai Leon, Craig David Dowsett and Chris Cordell appear as Christopher Robin, Winnie-the-Pooh and Piglet, respectively, in archival footage from Winnie-the-Pooh: Blood and Honey.
+Additionally, Nikolai Leon, Craig David Dowsett, Chris Cordell, Natasha Tosini, Maria Taylor, Danielle Ronald, Amber Doig-Thorne and Natasha Rose Mills appear as Christopher Robin, Winnie-the-Pooh, Piglet, Lara, Maria, Zoe, Alice and Jess respectively, in archival footage from Winnie-the-Pooh: Blood and Honey, with Tosini also appearing as a raver whose head is sawed off by Pooh.
 Cameo appearances of Bambi, Peter Pan, Pinocchio, a Heffalump and Rabbit are made in drawings during the end credits.